Adrien-Kahn/INF554-Data-Challenge/README.md

 - Directly use SpectralClustering ?
 - If too expensive, clustering can be achieved by looking at subgraphs.
 Be careful that the first eigenvalues will be 0 corresponding to very small connected components which are thus not very relevant.

+- Check that h-index is not higher than number of abstract

 Interesting paper (cc Michalis): https://arxiv.org/pdf/2104.05562.pdf